 - Navigation of No Contact Orders

 Sex crimes include rape, child molestation, and sexual misconduct.
-When we hear these terms, it's easy to jump to conclusions.
+When our criminal law company hears these terms, it's easy to jump to conclusions.
 There is nothing more devastating to your life or your reputation than being accused of a sex crime.
 Things are not always as they seem.
 Sometimes, allegations are entirely false, and the conduct never happened.
 At other times, the conduct occurred, but there is a dispute as to intent and/or consent.
 Other cases involve statutory issues, usually concerning age, that can turn a mutually consensual act into a crime.

 We're not talking about a rapist jumping out of the bushes and attacking people.
 We're also not talking about predators who prey on children or the weak.
 We're talking about ordinary people going about their lives in a normal fashion, only to have an allegation crash into their life like a semi-truck.
 It happens!
 The law says you are innocent until proven guilty, but our office does not approach these cases with that philosophy.
 Our goal is to prove your innocence and restore your good name.
 We do this by getting to the bottom of the evidence, sometimes on a molecular level.